The Best Essential Oil Diffusers + 7 Health Benefits of Aromatherapy

 Finally, we’ll share our reviews of eight popular essential oil diffuser models and our top two favorites for ease of use and aesthetics.

 There are lots of ways you can make your house/office/bathroom/car smell fresh and clean, but like most store-bought products, many of the most popular options contain harmful ingredients, particularly synthetic fragrance.

-Manufacturers add fragrance mixtures to their cleaning products (and typically hide the full list of ingredients from consumers!)–and, as I’ve blabbered on about before, synthetic fragrances often contain phthalates and synthetic musks, which have hormone-disrupting properties, and can cause allergic reactions, asthma and other respiratory issues in otherwise healthy people.
+Manufacturers add fragrance mixtures to their cleaning products (and typically hide the full list of ingredients from consumers!)–and, as I’ve blabbered on about before when talking about the 10 most toxic skincare ingredients to avoid, synthetic fragrances often contain phthalates and synthetic musks, which have hormone-disrupting properties, and can cause allergic reactions, asthma and other respiratory issues in otherwise healthy people.